Edit a Delphinium Layout

 Row Cells

-Row cells display their contents centered horizontally.
+Row cells display their components horizontally.
 If the contents of the row are wider than the screen, the contents will wrap down below the first contents.
 If you mouse over a row, it will display a red outline and a red arrow pointing to the right will appear in the top left corner.

 Column Cells